uid11/full-git-history/README.md

 });
 ```
-Function checkHistory('/foo-history.json') check history in file (synchronously) and print some general information about repository and history errors (it is only for debug).
+Function checkHistory('/foo-history.json') check history in file (synchronously) and print some general information about the repository and history errors.

 **full-git-history** work fine with world biggest git-repositories (like [Chromium](https://chromium.googlesource.com/chromium/src/), [Gecko](https://github.com/mozilla/gecko-dev), [parts of linux kernel](https://git.kernel.org/cgit/linux/kernel/git/clk/linux.git/) -- each repository include about 500 000 commits), but in this case the output file will be automatically separated into several parts (all parts are valid json-files, which should be mixed) due to a max string size limit in the V8 ([https://github.com/nodejs/node/issues/3175](https://github.com/nodejs/node/issues/3175)).
 Also for checking such a large object, you should use the increase memory limit for the node (only for checking, not for getting history):